 Test Case For Checkbox

 In this post, we will discuss test cases for checkboxes.
 Checkboxes are often on forms used to take input from the user against multiple options.
-Users can select single or several choices by clicking on the checkboxes depending on the requirements.
+Users can select a single or several choices by clicking the checkboxes depending on the requirements.
 Professional sample test cases for the checkbox are below:

 - Check if the checkbox present on the webpage is in the correct position.

 - Check whether the Checkbox is clickable/Selectable by the mouse or keyboard.